PrestaShop/docs/basics/installation/install-from-cli.md

 --modules	Modules to install, separated by comma	(Default: [])
 ```

-- All the options from the regular in-browser installer are available, with their default value listed.
+- All the options from the regular in-browser installer are available, with their default values listed above.
-- Almost all default values value can be left as is, because you can edit them all from the PrestaShop back-office once the installation is done.
+- Almost all default option values can be left as is because you can edit them all from the PrestaShop back office once the installation is complete.

 {{% notice info %}}
-Note that the e-mail and password are the ones used to create the administrator's back-office account.
+Note that the e-mail and password are used to create the administrator's back office account.
 {{% /notice %}}

 To start the installation, you only need to provide one argument.
 In reality, you need to provide more: